Bobby Calf Consultative Process

 At the Primary Industries Ministerial Council (PIMC) meeting on 21 May 2009 it was agreed that a science-based standard for maximum allowable time off feed for bobby calves be prepared through Animal Health Australia (AHA) for the Australian Animal Welfare Standards and Guidelines – Land Transport of Livestock.

-What will be consulted on?
+What was consulted on?

 “be slaughtered or fed within 30 hours from last feed.”

-This public consultation builds on consultative processes with key stakeholders used in the drafting of the standard for the time off feed for bobby calves, which commenced in 2009.
 The public consultation seeks views from people interested in the land transport of bobby calves, including those people directly or indirectly affected by the implementation of the Land Transport Standards and/or who have not yet had the opportunity to comment on the proposed amendment to the standards for the Land Transport of Livestock or the Bobby Calf TOF RIS.
 This consultation will contribute to the decision making process.

 The process has included a range of formal and informal activities, including formation and operation of the AHA Bobby Calf Forum (Reference Group) which liaises with the Animal Welfare Committee (AWC).
 The Bobby Calf Forum is comprised of key stakeholders who have formal responsibility for bobby calf transport and/or who would be most directly affected by the bobby calf standard (representing the dairy industry, livestock transporters, saleyards, abattoirs and government agencies) and animal welfare organisations (RSPCA and Animals Australia).
 Representatives from these stakeholder groups have met several times to assist with drafting the TOF bobby calf standard.
 It is noted that the proposed standard is not supported by the animal welfare organisations mentioned above.